Shritesh99/Kleos2k18-server/README.md

 # Kleos2k18 App Server
+# Worthless Backend of some crap Android project
 ##### Deployed at https://kleos2k18.appspot.com
 ##### Important Note:- Phone Number with country code is username
 ## It Contains 3 Apps